+Responsible for overall performance, administration, and reporting of analyses performed by ANRA's Environmental Laboratory.
+Responsible for supervision of laboratory personnel involved in generating analytical data for the project.
+Ensures that laboratory personnel have adequate training and a thorough knowledge of this QAPP and related SOPs.
+Responsible for oversight of all laboratory operations ensuring that all QA/QC requirements are met, documentation is complete and adequately maintained, and results are reported accurately.
 Responsible for coordinating the implementation of the QA program.
-Responsible for writing and maintaining the QAPP and monitoring its implementation.
-Responsible for maintaining records of QAPP distribution, including appendices and amendments.
-Responsible for maintaining written records of sub-tier commitment to requirements specified in this QAPP.
 Responsible for identifying, receiving, and maintaining project QA records.
 Responsible for coordinating with the TCEQ QAS to resolve QA-related issues.
-Notifies ANRA Project Manager of particular circumstances which may adversely affect the quality of data.
+Notifies ANRA Clean Rivers Program Manager of particular circumstances that may adversely affect the quality of data.
 Coordinates and monitors deficiencies and corrective action.
 Coordinates and maintains records of data verification and validation.
 Coordinates the research and review of technical QA material and data related to water quality monitoring system design and analytical techniques.
-Conducts monitoring systems audits on project participants to determine compliance with project and program specifications, issues written reports, and follows through on findings.
-Ensures that field staff is properly trained and that training records are maintained.